Pierre Boulle: The Bridge over the River Kwai

 While in Paris, Boulle used his war experiences in writing Le Pont de la rivière Kwaï (1952; The Bridge over the River Kwai), which became a multi-million-copy worldwide bestseller, winning the French "Prix Sainte-Beuve".
 The book was a semi-fictional story based on the real plight of Allied POWs forced to build a 415 km railway that passed over the bridge, and which became known as the "Death Railway".
 16,000 prisoners and 100,000 Asian conscripts died during construction of the line.
 His character of Lt-Col. Nicholson was not based on the real Allied senior officer at the Kwai bridges, Philip Toosey, but was reportedly an amalgam of his memories of collaborating French officers.
 Both the book and film outraged former prisoners because Toosey did not collaborate with the enemy, unlike the fictional Colonel Nicholson.
 Boulle outlined the reasoning which led him to conceive the character of Nicholson in an interview which forms part of the 1969 BBC2 documentary Return to the River Kwai made by former POW John Coast.
 A transcript of the interview and the documentary as a whole can be found in the new edition of John Coast's book Railroad of Death.

-David Lean made the book into a motion picture that won seven 1957 Oscars, including the Best Picture, and Best Actor for Alec Guinness.
+David Lean made the book into a motion picture that won seven 1957 Academy Awards, including the Best Picture, and Best Actor for Alec Guinness.
 Boulle himself won the award for Best Adapted Screenplay despite not having written the screenplay and, by his own admission, not even speaking English.
 Boulle had been credited with the screenplay because the film's actual screenwriters, Carl Foreman and Michael Wilson, had been blacklisted as communist sympathizers.
 Boulle was neither a socialist nor a communist.
 The Motion Picture Academy added Foreman's and Wilson's names to the award in 1984.

 Kim Novak accepted the Oscar on behalf of Pierre Boulle.